Get insider access

 N/A

-The Insignia F30 has fantastic low input lag, resulting in a responsive gaming experience, and there's almost no variation in input lag with different resolutions.
+The Insignia F30 has very low input lag, resulting in a responsive gaming experience, and there's almost no variation in input lag with different resolutions.
 Unfortunately, the input lag in the 'PC' Picture Mode, which is normally needed for clear text with a chroma 4:4:4 signal from a PC, is high.
 Since this TV can't display 4:4:4 properly anyway, this mode is useless.

 3.6